-A wind turbine generally consists of a two- or three-bladed propeller made of aluminum or fiberglass mounted on the top of a tall tower.
+A wind turbine generally consists of a three-bladed propeller made of fiber and resin composite materials mounted on the top of a tall tower.
 It converts energy from the mechanical energy of moving air to electrical energy by means of a generator.
 The wind causes the shaft of the turbine to spin which in turn causes a generator to produce electricity.

-In this experiment, you will measure the power output of a wind turbine, investigate the relationship between power output and wind speed, and determine the relationship between power output and rotor shape.
+In this experiment, you will measure the power output of a wind turbine, investigate the relationship between power output and wind speed, and design and test your own wind turbine blades.

-You will use a small motor as a generator and a pinwheel as the turbine.
-The power output of the pinwheel can be determined by measuring the current and voltage produced by the motor.
+You will use a small motor as a generator and cardboard blades as the turbine.
+The power output of the turbine can be determined by measuring the current and voltage produced by the motor.
 Power is determined using the relationship

-- Use a Current Probe to measure current output.
+- Use an energy sensor to measure power output.

 - Calculate power output.

 - Determine the relationship between power output and wind speed.